Blog · Review Essay · Last reviewed June 16, 2026

 The Book

-Platform Capitalism was published by Polity in the Theory Redux series, with common bibliographic listings giving a late-2016 publication date and 2017 as the book year.
-MIT Press Bookstore lists the paperback at 120 pages, published December 27, 2016, with ISBN 9781509504879.
-LSE Review of Books identifies the book as Platform Capitalism by Nick Srnicek, Polity Press, 2017.
+Platform Capitalism was published by Polity in the Theory Redux series.
+King's College London's research record lists the book as a peer-reviewed book/report by Nicholas Srnicek, published by Polity in November 2016 at 120 pages, with print ISBN 9781509504879.
+MIT Press Bookstore lists the paperback at 120 pages, published December 27, 2016, with the same ISBN; LSE Review of Books identifies the edition as Polity Press, 2017.

 The book's question is direct: what unites firms as different as Google, Facebook, Apple, Microsoft, Siemens, GE, Uber, and Airbnb?
 Srnicek's answer is not that they all sell the same product.
 It is that they increasingly position themselves as platforms: technical and commercial foundations on which other people, firms, advertisers, workers, developers, sellers, users, and institutions must operate.